-The unchanging God of justice, loving-kindness, grace and mercy has given the church the responsibility to represent Him in the world d.
-God is love and is full of compassion.
-He cares deeply when the innocents suffer
+The unchanging God of justice, loving-kindness, grace and mercy has given the church the responsibility to represent Him in the world

 Although God does sometimes intervene miraculously in answer to prayer (see appendix), His priority is to work through His church.
 That way both the church and the community can be transformed.
-To those who love him He gives the responsibility to:
+To those who love Him He gives the responsibility to:

-- show how He wants us to live. - intercede for our country. - speak out against all injustice, even if it means risking our lives. - love our neighbors as ourselves, whoever they are. - defend the oppressed. - do whatever love demands in every situation. - be His agents of healing and reconciliation.
+- show how He wants us to live.

+- intercede for our country.

+- speak out against all injustice, even if it means risking our lives.

+- love our neighbours as ourselves, whoever they are. - defend the oppressed. - do whatever love demands in every situation. - be His agents of healing and reconciliation.